renard/papersave/README.md

 This depends on your printer and paper.
 However this can be stored for decades.

-### Why a other tool?
+### Why another tool?

 Both [paperkey](https://www.jabberwocky.com/software/paperkey/) and
-[paperback](https://github.com/cyphar/paperback) are solving their authors problems.
-The original goal of this tool was to be able to get my backups back even if my secrets (ssh key and password) are lost.
+[paperback](https://github.com/cyphar/paperback) are solving their authors' problems.
+The original goal of this tool was to be able to retrieve my backups even if my secrets (ssh key and password) are lost.

 Best way is to have a backup on a digital medium such as a USB key.
 But if your medium is unreadable you need an other way to retrieve your data.
 Enter